RabbiArora11/Patient-Booking-Flow/README.md

 Simplified Login: I separated Sign in for patients and physicians so there can be different forms/levels of verification added later on.
 I also had hard coded data consisting of all emails of all users that you'd select from a dropdown rather than type out yourself to simplify the process even more.
 There is also no password needed to sign in.
 Overlapping Schedules: I implemented a system to not allow one physician to have multiple appointments booked at the same time.

+THINGS I WOULD IMPROVE IF I HAD MORE TIME:
+Backend: I would implement an actual backend database and API instead of relying on localStorage and hard coded data.
+Sign-in and Authentication: I would finish implementing the sign-in features (remove the drop downs for emails and actually use passwords) and add authentication to verify users, and add more security/verification to sign into accounts.
+Time slots: I would implement an actual calendar for the user to pick their appointment date and time.
+Physician Schedules: I would also allow the physicians to make their own schedule and post their available time slots.
+UI: Improve the overall UI of the website to make it look more appealing and polished
+Testing: develop more unit tests to measure the functionality of current and future features.
+Confirmation and verification: Add more steps to verify user inputs and confirm with them before things such as booking appointments and signing out.
+Error handling: I would increase the overall error handling and form validation by reviewing more places where errors ccould occur and making sure they don't